tawasta/event/event_single_ticket_purchase/README.rst

 - Ensures only **one ticket total** can be selected
 - Automatically resets the previous selection when a new ticket is chosen
 - Disables the registration button unless exactly one ticket is selected
+- Also blocks ticket selection in the registration modal when the cart already contains a ticket for the same event, and shows a notice with a link to the cart

 Configuration
 =============